sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 The default port that will be used for the HTTPS endpoint is 3001.
 You can customize this via the `HTTPS_PORT` environment variable.

+> We generally recommend you use a reverse proxy in front of your application to enable HTTPS instead, and have your reverse proxy communicate with your SvelteKit application via plain HTTP; only use these options when you know what you're doing, or as a last resort.

 ### `NO_HTTP2`:
 By default, the HTTPS endpoint will support HTTP/2 as well as HTTP/1.1.
 If, for some reason, supporting HTTP/2 isn't desirable, you can disable it by setting the `NO_HTTP2` environment variable to a non-empty value (e.g. `1`).